mirego/csgames18-competition/ios/README.md

 This project serves as a starting base for the CS Games 2018 Mobile Competition.

+You may edit it as much as you like – as long as you make something awesome!

 ## Prerequisites

 Make sure you have the following software installed before beginning: